 4. A sense of direction

 One of the most practical skills I have gained comes in the form of direction… in a very literal sense!
-Whenever I arrive to a new place I am immediately soaking up my surrounds: noticing certain landmarks, buildings that stand taller than others and my position in relation to them… all leading me to become a human compass of sorts!
+Whenever I arrive in a new place I am immediately soaking up my surrounds.
+I notice certain landmarks, buildings that stand taller than others and my position in relation to them… all leading me to become a human compass of sorts!
 There have been so many times where my phone has died of battery or I’ve lost the card with the address to my hotel, and by being on my own travelling I have been able to soak up everything happening around me and slowly find my way back.

 5. Time management

 It takes me a total of 4 minutes to get ready to leave the house in the morning (email checks and responses not included!)
 Throughout my years of adventures I have become very in tune with the time it takes to perform activities and I’ve become more and more strict upon myself to get it done and kick procrastination to the curb.
 I also think this lesson has been pushed further by my work as a blogger.
 Working for yourself you soon learn that no one will pick up the slack for you, so you’ve got to be on the constant hustle!

 6. How to (not only) deal with your emotions, but how to recognise them

 Spending a significant amount of time on your own is a pretty hard and fast way to get in tune with your feelings.
 Travelling solo has quickly taught me how to identify my feelings and why I’m feeling them… which certainly helps to figure out stress when it all comes down on you!
 Often it can be as simple as a classic case of hangriness or lack of sleep, but whatever the case, I’ve become pretty in tune with why I’m feeling that way!

 7. Freedom and the liberty it brings your entire life